COME AND SEE

 Family & Children | Youth Ministries

 Children and youth play a vital role in our congregation and can be found in every corner of our campus and offerings.
 Children are not only the future of the church; they are the church.
-Youth, Family and Children’s Ministry at Saint Matthew's is for everyone.
+Youth and Family & Children’s Ministry at Saint Matthew's are for everyone.
 We aim to support families, and offer a place where friendships and relationships can be built around a growing relationship with Christ.

 Nursery Care

-Our nursery, room C-2, is available during our 9:00 and 11:00 AM services for all children, four years old and younger - infants are welcome.
+Our nursery in room C-2 is available during our 9:00 and 11:00 AM services for all children, four years old and younger.
+Infants are welcome.

 Changing tables are available in the accessible stall of the men’s and women’s restroom in our sanctuary and parish hall, and in our nursery.